 As a strategic element of energy policy, energy research funding is geared to the political goals of the Federal Government.
 The German government's energy concept envisages a far-reaching restructuring of Germany's energy supply by 2045.
 The main goal is to significantly reduce greenhouse gas emissions by 100 percent compared with 1990 levels by increasing energy efficiency and at the same time increasing the share of renewable energies.

 In order to achieve these goals and lead the energy system transformation to success, it is on the one hand necessary to continuously further develop existing technologies and on the other hand to create and make available new technical and non-technical innovations.
 Social requirements are of particular importance in this context.
-The 7th Energy Research Programme of the three ministries responsible for Economic Affairs and Energy (BMWi), Food and Agriculture (BMEL) and Education and Research (BMBF) addresses pressing issues of the future and derives key energy research policy goals from them.
+The 7th Energy Research Programme of the four ministries responsible for Economic Affairs and Climate Action (BMWK), Food and Agriculture (BMEL), Education and Research (BMBF) and Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) addresses pressing issues of the future and derives key energy research policy goals from them.
 It was published on 19.09.2018.

 Generate power from different resources